-Baykeeper is committed to a diverse, equitable, and inclusive workplace where we learn and work together to protect the Bay and Bay Area communities.
-We strongly encourage women, people of color, gender diverse, and other applicants from underrepresented backgrounds in the environmental movement to apply.
+Baykeeper is an equal opportunity employer and does not discriminate in employment opportunities or practices.
+We are committed to a diverse, equitable, and inclusive workplace where we learn and work together to protect the Bay and Bay Area communities.
+We strongly encourage women, people of color, gender-diverse individuals, people with disabilities, and other applicants from underrepresented backgrounds in the environmental movement to apply.

 Compensation, Benefits, and Values

-If you are interested in this position and meet a majority of the qualifications, please send a cover letter and resume in PDF format to firstname.lastname@example.org, subject line “YOUR LAST NAME, FINANCE DIRECTOR.”
+If you are interested in joining our team, graduated from law school prior to 2022, and meet most of the preferred qualifications, please send a cover letter, resumé, and recent legal writing sample (no longer than 25 pages) in PDF format to email@example.com, subject line “YOUR LAST NAME, Associate Attorney.”
 If your materials indicate a potential match for our requirements, we will contact you.
-Please, no phone calls or emails to the office regarding this opening.
-Position open until filled; interviews to begin as soon as June 13, 2022 with an anticipated start date in July 2022.
+References and/or additional sample professional materials may be requested from selected candidates.
+Please, no phone calls or emails regarding this job opening.
+Position open until filled, with an anticipated start date in January.

 San Francisco Baykeeper is seeking law clerks to work on our citizen enforcement program in San Francisco.
 Baykeeper defends San Francisco Bay against its biggest threats and holds polluters accountable.
 Law clerks will assist Baykeeper attorneys on all aspects of our enforcement program under the Clean Water Act and other state and federal environmental laws.
 Tasks include investigating pollution complaints, legal research, drafting legal documents, attending hearings and public meetings, and patrolling the Bay on the Baykeeper boat.

 Litigation and Enforcement

 - Research and draft memos on case law, statutes, and regulations;

 - Assist in-house attorneys and outside counsel in drafting legal documents;